merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
-**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o contigs database for the IGD available to you.
+**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} for the IGD available to you.
 Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there, and come back right here to continue following the tutorial from the next line when you read the directive **go back**.

 Please run the following command in the IGD dir, so you have everything you need.
 We will simply import our previously generated collection of bins in the IGD dataset as the `default` collection: